BhumilDepani/BhumilDepani.github.io/README.txt

-This is a personal website of Bhumil Depani.
+This is a personal website and portfolio of Bhumil Depani.